 - Admission to the BA/MSCAPP program assumes no prior computer science course work or coding experience.
 Candidates are evaluated on the strength of their application, similar to the metrics used for admission to the BA/MPP program.

 - Students are encouraged to complete all BA requirements in their third year before beginning the MSCAPP degree program in the fourth year.
-Students with two or fewer courses remaining in the BA, excluding any thesis, research, or final paper requirements, are eligible for admission with approval from the senior associate dean.
-Students must complete all BA requirements before beginning the fifth year.
+Students with two or fewer courses remaining in the BA, excluding any thesis, research, or final paper requirements, are eligible for admission with approval from the MSCAPP program director.
 The final two courses can be double-counted toward the BA and the MS, but these courses must be graduate-level courses (course number 30000 or above).
 Students who wish to count these courses toward their undergraduate major must receive permission from their major’s director of undergraduate studies.
+Students must complete all BA requirements before beginning the fifth year.

 - Applicants are expected to have an overall GPA of 3.25 or higher.